akhan85/halalhorizons/docs/acceptance-criteria.md

         - Violence.
         - Romantic themes.
         - Sexual themes.
-    - Submitting a valid review saves it in the database and associates it with my user and the book.
+    - Submitting a valid review saves it in the database with `status = 'pending'` and associates it with my user and the book.

 - **AC-Reviews-2 – Content categories display**
   - On the book detail page:
     - Each review’s selected content categories are shown clearly (e.g., badges listing “Violence”, “Mature language”).
     - If no categories are selected, no badges are shown.

+- **AC-Reviews-2b – Visibility rules**
+  - Pending or rejected reviews are **not** shown to the public.
+  - Only reviews with `status = 'approved'` appear in the public book detail view and are used in any aggregated rating.

 - **AC-Reviews-3 – Permissions**
   - Logged-out users: